Transitive Courant algebroids and double symplectic groupoids: Introduction

-The infinitesimal counterpart of a double symplectic groupoid is a Lie bialgebroid \cite{macxu} and Lie bialgebroids induce Courant algebroids \cite{liuweixu}.
-In this work we study the situation in which the Courant algebroid associated to a Lie bialgebroid is transitive thus covering most of the examples that have appeared so far in the literature.
-So first of all we study transitive Courant algebroids from a Lie groupoid perspective shedding new light on some of their well known features.
-Recall that on a Lie groupoid there is the Bott-Shulman complex of differential forms on which we have a simplicial differential and the de Rham differential.
-A transitive Courant algebroid $\mathbb{A}$ corresponds under a certain integrability assumption to the gauge groupoid $X_1 \rightrightarrows X_0$ of a principal bundle equipped with a simplicially closed 2-form $\omega_2$ defined on the space of composable pairs in $X_1$; $\omega_2$ is closed up to homotopy in the sense that it is de Rham closed up to the simplicial differential of a closed 3-form on $X_1$, moreover $\omega_2$ is nondegenerate in a suitable way, see Theorem \ref{thm:hetca} which is a global counterpart of \cite[Corollary 5.10]{pymsaf}.
-Based on this observation, a Dirac structure $A\subset\mathbb{A}$ is integrable by a Lie groupoid $\mathcal{L}(A) \rightrightarrows X_0$ equipped with a Lie groupoid morphism $\Phi_A:\mathcal{L}(A) \rightarrow X_1$ and $\beta_A\in \Omega^2(\mathcal{L}(A))$ that serves as a simplicial primitive for the pullback of $\omega_2$ along $\Phi_A$.
-Following \cite{pymsaf,ptvv}, we call the triple $(\mathcal{L}(A),\Phi_A,\beta_A)$ a {\em 2-shifted lagrangian groupoid}.
-If $B\subset \mathbb{A}$ is another Dirac structure which is complementary to $A$ and there is a corresponding 2-shifted lagrangian groupoid $(\mathcal{L}(B),\Phi_B,\beta_B)$ that integrates $B$, we can construct a double symplectic groupoid with side groupoids $\mathcal{L}(A)$ and $\mathcal{L}(B)$ that integrates the Lie bialgebroid $(A,B)$, see Theorem \ref{thm:dousym}.
-So instead of attempting to integrate the Lie bialgebroid $(A,B)$ by stages, first to a Poisson groupoid \cite{macxu2} and then to a double symplectic groupoid, we propose to look at both $A$ and $B$ as {\em Dirac structures}, integrate them both to 2-shifted lagrangian groupoids and combine those integrations with the 2-form $\omega_2$ associated with the Courant algebroid $\mathbb{A}=A\oplus B$ in order to produce a symplectic structure which is doubly multiplicative on a suitable double Lie groupoid.
-This observation allows us to integrate many Lie bialgebroids to double symplectic groupoids and gives an explanation for all the known examples such as those coming from dynamical Poisson groupoids \cite{dynpoi} or moduli spaces of flat bundles \cite{luwei2,sevmorqua}.
-Further applications of this result to generalised K\"ahler structures will be given elsewhere.
+Let us describe the contents of this paper in more detail.
+We start with a classification of exact Courant algebroid groupoids (CA-groupoids) in terms of certain degree 4 cohomology classes in the Bott-Shulman-Stasheff complex of a Lie groupoid, see Theorem \ref{thm:cla}; this is analogous to the classification of exact Courant algebroids over manifolds of \cite{sevlet}.
+Next we study transitive Courant algebroids from a Lie groupoid perspective shedding new light on some of their well known features, see Theorem \ref{thm:hetca} which is a global counterpart of \cite[Corollary 5.10]{pymsaf}.
+A transitive Courant algebroid ${E}$ over a manifold $M$ determines a transitive Lie algebroid $E/T^*M$ which corresponds, if it is integrable, to the gauge groupoid $\mathcal{G}=(P\times P)/G \rightrightarrows M$ of a principal $G$-bundle $P\rightarrow M$.
+The Courant algebroid $E$ acts naturally on $\mathcal{G} \rightrightarrows M$ inducing an exact CA-groupoid $\mathtt{t}^*E\oplus \mathtt{s}^*E \rightrightarrows E$ over it.
+According to our classification of exact CA-groupoids, a splitting of $\mathtt{t}^*E\oplus \mathtt{s}^*E \rightrightarrows E$ determines a simplicially closed 2-form $\omega_2$ defined on the space of composable pairs in $\mathcal{G}$; $\omega_2$ is {\em closed up to homotopy} in the sense that it is de Rham closed up to the simplicial differential of a closed 3-form $\omega_1$ on $\mathcal{G}$, moreover $\omega_2$ is {\em nondegenerate} in the sense of shifted symplectic geometry \cite{ptvv,getdia}, see Definition \ref{def:2shisym}.
+This means that $\omega_2+\omega_1$ is a 2-shifted symplectic structure.
+Following \cite{pymsaf,ptvv} and based on the previous observation, a Dirac structure $A\subset E$ is integrable by a Lie groupoid $\mathcal{L}(A) \rightrightarrows M$ equipped with a Lie groupoid morphism $\Phi_A:\mathcal{L}(A) \rightarrow \mathcal{G}$ and $\beta_A\in \Omega^2(\mathcal{L}(A))$ that serves as a primitive for the pullback of $\omega_2+\omega_1$ along $\Phi_A$ in the Bott-Shulman-Stasheff complex of $\mathcal{L}(A) \rightrightarrows M$.
+We shall call $(\mathcal{L}(A),\Phi_A,\beta_A)$ a {\em 2-shifted lagrangian groupoid}.
+If $B\subset E$ is another Dirac structure which is complementary to $A$ and there is a corresponding 2-shifted lagrangian groupoid $(\mathcal{L}(B),\Phi_B,\beta_B)$ that integrates $B$, we can construct a double symplectic groupoid with side groupoids $\mathcal{L}(A)$ and $\mathcal{L}(B)$ that integrates the Lie bialgebroid $(A,B)$, see Theorem \ref{thm:dousym}.